 One funny detail here is that there are three coloured nebulae in the background of the map screen.
 Each coloured in the signature colour of one of the lead characters: Terra’s nebula sits under the first set of worlds, Aqua’s hovers over the world that will host the traditional KH midgame half-time show, and Ven’s nebulae lines up with the second set of worlds.
 I suppose each nebulae matches up with narrative “high points” for the three characters (although in Aqua’s case, I’m not talking about the midpoint but another related event that takes place on that same planet), but it’s a little loose and frankly the whole thing was probably just decorative.
 I’m probably just talking out of my ass.

 If it weren’t for the title bar, you might not recognize this new world the moment you set down as Ven.
-You’ve touched down in a bright-lit quarry, which was only visible for small parts of the source film before moving on to more interesting locations at either end.
+You’ve touched down in a bright-lit quarry, which was only visible for small parts of the source film before moving on to more interesting locations.
 I associate quarries more with the Power Rangers fighting monsters voiced by our illustrious Kingdom Hearts cast members than with any particular Disney film!

 But not to worry: Ven spots the seven dwarfs from Snow White and the Seven Dwarfs just downhill from him.
 Roll call: Doc, Grumpy, Happy, Sleepy, Bashful, Sneezy, Dopey, Jumpy, Twitchy, Fauntleroy and Spock.
 And Ven is just! so! excited! to see them!
 Don’t you remember that childish thrill you had when looking at mining equipment, short men, or beards?
 Ven’s reaction seems intended for something more, shall we say… dramatic than the seven dwarfs.
 I might not have ever noticed if it weren’t for something that happens mere second later: you gain control and he’s attacked by the Unversed, and he doesn’t react at all.